apache/datafusion/docs/source/specification/invariants.md

 ```

 This is used to ensure that plans can be optimized without jeopardizing future
-referencs of logical columns (name and index) or assumptions about their
+references of logical columns (name and index) or assumptions about their
 schemas.

 #### Responsibility